siyanew/Gomaneshgar/README.md

 ```

 ### History
-there is a history variable in bot.py that stores all questions with their answer from another bots.
+There is a history variable in bot.py that stores all questions with their answer from another bots.

 ### Please
-please feel free to ask any questions here by issues or on telegram via [@Siyanew](https://t.me/siyanew/)
+Please feel free to ask any questions here by issues or on telegram via [@Siyanew](https://t.me/siyanew/)